SoftwareAG/sagdevops-templates/templates/sag-is-cloudstreams/README.md

 ### Provisioning CloudStreams on Integration Server

-Provision an instance of Integration Server on managed node with alias `dev2`
+1. Provision an instance of Integration Server on managed node with alias `dev2` using the sag-is-server template:

 ```bash
 sagcc exec templates composite apply sag-is-server nodes=dev2 \